nsidc/earthaccess/README.md

 ## How to Contribute to `earthaccess`

-If you want to find out how to contribute to `earthaccess` checkout the [Contributing Guide](https://earthaccess.readthedocs.io/en/latest/contributing/).
+If you want to contribute to `earthaccess` checkout the [Contributing Guide](https://earthaccess.readthedocs.io/en/latest/contributing/).

 ### Contributors